rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/3_script_rules.md

 ## 8 IVQ
 - One question at the end of the every video
 - Question related to the content in this codebase from the video []
+- Questions would map to the blooms recognize and understand level questions
 - Write a question
 - Give 4 answers
 - Mark one as answer